dnd1/stronger-loop/src/exercises/model_your_way_up/problem.md

     1. "DndUser" model, which extends from the base "User" model.
 The plural for this model should be: "dndusers".
     2. "Tweet" model, which extends from the base "PersistedModel" model.
 The plural for this model should be: "tweets".

+1. Add a "createdAt" property to each model.
+Also add a "fullName" property to the "DndUser" model while you are at it.

 ----------------------------------------------------------------------

 ## HINTS